 I have a bachelor’s degree in fine arts from Taylor University in Indiana and have studied painting/drawing at Studio Art Centers International in Florence, Italy and at Hofstra University in Hempstead, New York.
 Additionally, I have a Master's degree in Art Therapy, which has encouraged an integration of emotion and intimacy in my creative process.

 My materials play an important role in my creative process.
 I work primarily on wood panels built by my father, constructed from recycled hollow-core doors.
-After priming them, I use black ink which offers definition, boundaries, and suggestions, and sets the stage for the incorporation of acrylic.
+After priming them, I use black ink and/or graphite which offer definition, boundaries, and suggestions, and sets the stage for the incorporation of acrylic.
 I then add layers of color.
 In my art I attempt to visually convey emotion and relationship, telling stories through shape, line, and color.